Basecamp Wilderness Camp: Our full report

 - Further dining info, including room service

-- Meals could be served at the tents if requested
+- Meals can be served at the tents if requested.

 - Drinks included